Equinox Gold (EQX)

 Peter Hardie, Chief Financial Officer

-Peter Hardie has been the CFO of Equinox Gold since August 2016.
-Before joining Equinox Gold, he served as the CFO of True Gold until its acquisition by Endeavour Mining in April 2016.
-Mr. Hardie is a Chartered Professional Accountant with almost 20 years of experience in finance, accounting, business development, and operations.
-He spent 10 years at Nevsun Resources Ltd., where he advanced through various management positions, including Vice President of Finance and Chief Financial Officer.
+Peter Hardie has served as the Chief Financial Officer of Equinox Gold since August 2016.
+Before joining Equinox Gold, he was the CFO of True Gold until it was acquired by Endeavour Mining in April 2016.
+Mr. Hardie is a Chartered Professional Accountant with nearly 20 years of experience in finance, accounting, business development, government negotiation, construction, and operations.
+He spent 10 years at Nevsun Resources Ltd., where he advanced through various management positions, including several years as Vice President of Finance and Chief Financial Officer.

 David Schummer, Chief Operating Officer